Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 Communication protocols documented

-Day 4: Team Announcement and Alignment (3 hours)
+Day 4 Team Announcement And Alignment (3 Hours) For The New Structure

 Hour 1: All-Hands Restructure Announcement